Riding on the Road

 - Reporting factual data really can make a difference to equine safety but we need the evidence to show there is an issue.

-Of course, however well-prepared we are for riding on the road, we rely on other road users to take care when encountering horses and riders.
-We offer the following advice to motorists when encountering a horse and rider on the road:
+Of course, however well-prepared we are for riding or carriage driving on the road, we rely on other road users to take care when encountering horses.
+We offer the following advice to motorists when encountering a horse on the road: